-Persona 3 was the first new entry in the Persona series in 6 years when it originally came out.
-The original Persona was pretty popular in Japan but it just kind lingered in obscurity in the US since it was a JRPG released before Final Fantasy VII.
-The first entry in the Persona 2 duology was not even localized at the time and as far as I know the second one wasn’t successful.
+Persona 3 was the first new entry in the Persona series in 6 years, when it originally came out.
+The original Persona was pretty popular in Japan but it just lingered in obscurity in the US since it was a JRPG released before Final Fantasy VII.
+The first entry in the Persona 2 duology was not even localized at the time, and as far as I know the second one wasn’t successful.

 I guess a good place to start is with the story.
 Persona 3 definitely starts off a bit shaky.
 The key problem with the opening is that you have nearly an hour of exposition with no battles or no social links.
 The story of Persona 3 is on the slow side for the first half, which may take anywhere from 30 to 50 hours to get through depending on if you are going for 100%.

-The main appeal until then will likely be either the social link storylines or the dungeon crawling, and you don’t have any of that in the first hour.
-I should clarify that the first hour isn’t absolutely horrible story wise but some of us would like to play our games and not watch them.
-After that first hour though you are at least good to go gameplay wise.
+The main appeal until then will be either the social link storylines or the dungeon crawling, and you don’t have any of that in the first hour.
+I should clarify that the first hour isn’t absolutely horrible story wise, but some of us would like to play our games and not watch them.
+After that first hour though, you are at least good to go gameplay wise.

 Persona 3 was a revolutionary game that allowed many of us socially repressed nerds to experience the joy of going outside and talking to people for the first and likely last time, and it lets us know just how much of an impact a single person can make on the lives of others.
 Every social link plot line follows a different character with a different conflict that relates to their specific tarot card.
 Some examples for instance…

-- Hidetoshi Odagiri represents the Emperor Arcana by valuing structure and discipline but is also cold, bossy, and stuffy in regards to rules to the point where he spends his entire social link route trying to find who left a cigarette butt in the boy’s bathroom.
+- Hidetoshi Odagiri represents the Emperor Arcana by valuing structure and discipline, but is also cold, bossy, and stuffy in regards to rules to the point where he spends his entire social link route trying to find out who left a cigarette butt in the boy’s bathroom.

 I found it impressive how Atlus was able to create so many endearing side characters each with their own separate motivations and flaws, and how invested I got into each of these stories.
 There are a total of 22 social links in the game, three of which progress automatically along with the main story.
 Picking out my favorite social links is difficult simply because I liked so many of them, but my favorite would probably have to be either Akinari (Sun) or Aigis (Aeon).

-I’ve made it known in the past that I was going through a very depressing period of my life.
-At many points I have had little will to live and have spent so much time deeply ashamed of myself for past mistakes.
-I felt like I had little hope left and that it wouldn’t make a difference whether or not I was alive.
+I’ve made it known in the past that I was going through a very depressing period of my life while playing this game.
+At many points, I have had little will to live and have spent so much time deeply ashamed of myself for past mistakes.
+I felt like I had little hope left, and that it wouldn’t make a difference whether or not I was alive.
 I would be lying if I said that randomly deciding to replay Persona 3 on a whim did not help me find the will to live at least a little bit.
 It may have even saved my life.

 From that halfway point, the tension just continues to build and build to the point that the initial hardship feels like child’s play by comparison.
 Near the end of the game, I figured out it was possible to get back the old equipment of the aforementioned party member that died, and when I saw that I suddenly felt a solemn sense of grief.
 This was close to 50 hours gameplay wise after this scene occurred.